 It’s an impossible jump from Introduction to Love.
 It takes time.
 But coming on too strong in the Introduction stage often repels listeners, causing shows to never make it past Stage 2 (Familiarity).

-Other than close friends and family, not a single listener is tuned to the station because of a brand new show.
+Other than close friends and family, not a single listener tunes to a new show because of the personalities.
 They are there for other listening benefits.
 It could be music, information, a promotion, or to be put into a mood.
 Or maybe it’s because of long-ago formed habits.

 This creates a tremendous opportunity.

 The best way to win the affection of another person is to identify things they like and demonstrate you love them, too.
-Do this on the air by showing that you love the format.
-Connect your personality to the station brand and all elements surrounding talk breaks with personality and enthusiasm.
+Show that you love the format.
+Connect your personality to the station brand with personality and enthusiasm.

 And it’s not hard!
 Just follow these guidelines to add color to every break.